-As a business owner or leader, it is likely that you have considered or been recommended a business coach or a business consultant.
-Identifying when to hire these services, and whether a business coach vs a consultant would be more beneficial, can be key to achieving a new level of success.
-It is important to understand the difference between business consulting and business coaching.
-A business coach can help a business owner or entrepreneur build on skills that they already have, and will help build new strategies and tools to reach new goals or work to find solutions to existing blind spots.
-Whereas a consultant will provide business insight and will likely specialise in a specific market, helping to create a business strategy and plan to be executed.
+A business coach can help an entrepreneur build on skills that they already have, and will help build new strategies and tools to reach new goals or work to find solutions to existing blind spots.
+Whereas a consultant will provide business insight and will likely specialise in a specific market, helping to create a business strategy and plan to be executed to create a successful business.
 The key difference is that a consultant will give advice whereas a coach won't.

-A business coach can be brought in on both a short-term or long-term arrangement, you may need a couple of sessions close together to overcome an immediate need, with top up sessions on a less frequent basis.
+A business coach can be brought in on both a short-term or long-term arrangement, you may need a couple of sessions close together to overcome an immediate need, with top-up sessions on a less frequent basis depending on your business needs.
 Coaches support you in being the best version of yourself, allowing you to best support your team and, overall, your business.

-Business coaching covers leadership coaching and tends to fall into two main categories: developmental coaching and coaching to resolve problems or risks.
+Coaching tends to fall into two main categories: developmental coaching and coaching to resolve problems or risks to help your business move forward.
 Leadership coaching can support you in becoming more mindful, inspirational, and impactful, within your communications.

 Some coaches will specialise in working with small business owners and use the same framework to help you reach your goals.
-They will have a track record in working with other small business owners, and will be more likely to understand where you are in your journey.
+They will have a track record in working with other like-minded people and will be more likely to understand where you are in your journey.

-Business consultants are industry experts and will often be hired by a small business owner or CEO to help with a specific situation or problem to drive change, and will be hired for a short period of time.
+Business consultants are industry experts and will often be hired by a CEO of a smaller company to help with a specific situation or problem to drive change, and will be hired for a short period of time.
 Business consultants can be brought back in to maintain or recheck the work that they have done, to keep you on track.

 They will provide advice on how to tackle certain business areas such as: management, strategy, operations, HR, IT, and marketing.
 They are experienced in both business planning and strategy, which helps them to assess the direction and scalability of your business.
 They can also work with you regarding customer acquisition and retention.